zineland/zineland.github.io/content/code-blocks/url-preview.md

 ## zine-data.json

-In order to cache every preview URL, Zine will generate a file called `zine-data.json` to store all preview info.
+To cache every preview URL, Zine will generate a file called `zine-data.json` to store all preview info.
 You should add this file to your version control system.

 ```json
 {